ivanivlee/Modular-inversion/results and metrics/metrics_commented.md

+## Algorithm comparison
+In the beginning, a brief comparison between the three algorithms has been made.
+The test set included first 1899 prime numbers.
+Then the three algorithms were used for finding the modular inverse for all the integers from 2 do p - 1.
+We counted the average, minimal and maximal amount of operations such as addition, subtraction, left and right shifts and tests if a number is positive or negative.
 ### data format:
 [test, even, add, sub, rshift, lshift]
+- test: u < 0
+- even: u == 0
+- add: u + v
+- sub: u - v
+- rshift: u >> 1
+- lshift: u << 1

 ### Algorithm 1 - modified Penk's algorithm
 |    | test | even | add | sub | rshift | lshift |